← Back to Blog

 Basecoat and Clearcoat

-The basecoat carries the color.
-Multiple light coats build depth without runs.
 The clearcoat is the protective layer — it's what you're actually touching when you run your hand across a panel.
-A quality clearcoat is thick enough to color sand and polish without cutting through, which is what gives a paint job that deep, wet look.
+A quality clearcoat is thick enough to color sand and polish without cutting through to the base, and hard enough to resist scratching and UV degradation.
+Colorado's UV index at altitude is significantly higher than at sea level, which accelerates clearcoat degradation on cheap products.
+We use professional-grade clear that's formulated for UV resistance.

 Color Sanding and Buffing

-After the clearcoat cures — typically 24–48 hours minimum — we wet sand with progressively finer grits to remove any texture or dust nibs in the clear.
-Then we machine polish to restore gloss.
-This is the step that separates a show-quality finish from something that just looks good in photos.
+After the clearcoat cures — typically 24–48 hours minimum, longer in winter — we wet sand with progressively finer grits to remove any texture, dust nibs, or orange peel in the clear.
+The goal is a perfectly flat surface before any polishing happens.

 What to watch for when comparing quotes: ask how long the job takes.
 A quality custom paint job on a full vehicle is 4–7 days minimum of actual shop time.
 If someone quotes you two days, they're skipping steps — and you'll see it within a year.
+Call us at (719) 618-4889 or stop by and we'll walk through what your specific vehicle needs.

 Have a question about your vehicle?
-C&D Automotive is at 1440 Pando Avenue, Colorado Springs.
+C&D Automotive is at 1440 Pando Avenue, Colorado Springs, CO 80905.
 Mon–Fri 8am–6pm, Saturday 9:30am–4pm.

 Get a Free Estimate →